boslab/fungi-barcodes/README.md

 ## Quantifying and amplifying the DNA extract

 I ran a Qubit v1.27 fluorometer assay with 1 μL sample sizes and recalibrated the device each time I used it.
-The positive control was a pGreen plasmid [@hellens2000] and the negative control was nuclease-free water.
+The positive control was a pGreen plasmid[^hellens2000] and the negative control was nuclease-free water.

 The primer sequences are ITS 1F/ITS4 from the [Fungal Barcoding website developed by NIH/NLM/NCBI](http://www.fungalbarcoding.org/DefaultInfo.aspx?Page=Primers).
 This website is down as of 28 May 2019 so please find the information below, supplemented with data from [NEB's T<sub>m</sub> calculator](https://tmcalculator.neb.com).